-As the special effects creator, producer and sometimes director of the hit zombie-focused AMC television series "The Walking Dead," Nicotero understands that it's the little details that can really make a zombie come alive when the cameras roll.
+As the special effects creator, producer and sometimes director of "The Walking Dead," Greg Nicotero understands that it's the little details that can really make the undead come alive when the cameras roll.
 So it's no surprise Halloween is one of his favorite holidays.

 "I couldn’t tell you how delighted I am that everybody has finally gotten on board with me," Nicotero–whose Emmy- and Oscar-winning career spans almost three decades and hundreds of productions–says of the annual fright fest.
 "It’s almost better than Christmas.
 Christmas is only one day but in October we start celebrating Halloween the first of the month and every weekend there’s a new horror movie coming out, you have movie marathons, you have haunted houses – it’s astounding to me how much people celebrate Halloween."

-Having appeared onscreen in the series in full zombie (or "walker" as they are referred to on "TWD") makeup, Nicotero says that "it’s the subtle touches that really add up to a complete look and what makes our zombies stand out."
+Having appeared onscreen in the series in full zombie (or "walker" as they called on "TWD") makeup, Nicotero says that "it’s the subtle touches that really add up to a complete look and what makes our zombies stand out."

 For those planning to honor the show by joining the ranks of the undead this Halloween, Nicotero offers up these tips on how to get that not-so-fresh from the grave look:

 One of the biggest makeup mistakes Nicotero sees is a lack of color when creating a "dead" look.
 "When someone is doing a zombie makeup they tend to only use two colors: they use white pale and black around the eyes," explains Nicotero.
 "It looks a little skull-like but it doesn’t look realistic.
 When you look at your hand or your arm and you can see all the little blotches of red and yellow and brown – your skin is made up of a variety of different colors."